lvguowei/lvguowei-website/content/post/rxjava-interenals-2.md

       })
 {{< /highlight >}}

-Try to trace down the code and see what is happening.
+Well, the anwser is of course the onNext will never get called.
+Trace down the code and see how is this done.